-20.1 Importing Video
+21.1 Importing Video

 Live can import movies in Apple QuickTime format (.mov) to be used as video clips.
-Movie files appear in Live's File Browser alongside audio files and Live Sets, and can be imported in the same way, by simply dragging them into the Live Set.
+Movie files appear in Live's browser and can be imported by dragging them into the Live Set.

 Note that Live will only display video for video clips residing in the Arrangement View.
 Movie files that are loaded into the Session View are treated as audio clips.